bstaber/rustineers/book/src/simple_optimizers/README.md

 The goal is to gradually expose the design space for writing numerical algorithms idiomatically in Rust.

-In each section, we implement a small create with the following layout:
+In each section, we implement a small crate with the following layout:

 ```text
 ├── Cargo.toml